hanabi/hanabi.github.io/Reference.md

 - The player who goes first will always be Alice.
 - The second player will always be Bob.
 - The third player will always be Cathy.
-- The forth player will always be Donald.
+- The fourth player will always be Donald.
 - The fifth player will always be Emily.

 (This is a historical convention created by [Keldon Jones](http://keldon.net/) and follows loosely from [cryptography](https://en.wikipedia.org/wiki/Alice_and_Bob).)